matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ![Hot vs Cold Observables](images/hot-cold-observable.png "Hot vs Cold Observables")

-- Hot Observable - Single event stream shared for all subscribers old and new
+- Hot Observable - Single event stream shared for all subscribers old and new.
-- Cold Observable - Event stream recreated for each new subscriber
+- Cold Observable - Event stream recreated for each new subscriber.

 ![Hot Observable](images/hot-observable.png "Hot Observable")

 - Describe the term Observable:
-    - An Observable is an object that will emit events
+    - An Observable is an object that will emit events.
 - Describe the term Operator:
-    - An Operator is added to a pipe, and processed values flowing through pipe
+    - An Operator is added to a pipe, and processed values flowing through pipe.
 - Describe the term Observer:
-    - An Observer handles values or errors that flow out of an operator or pipe
+    - An Observer handles values or errors that flow out of an operator or pipe.

 ### Typescript + RxJs